KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 	# We create the output directory
 	mkdir -p $OUTPUT

-	# To avoid some troubles with filename with spaces, we store the current IFS (Internal File Separator)...
+	# To avoid some troubles with filename with spaces, we store the current IFS (Internal File Separator)…
 	SAVEIFS=$IFS
-	# ...and we set a new one
+	# …and we set a new one
 	IFS=$(echo -en "\n\b")

 	max_filelength=`get_max_file_length`